fbpx

 Memory care may be a good fit if you are:

-- Noticing a decline in your loved one’s personal care or social life, related to their memory loss
+• Noticing changes in personal care or social engagement linked to memory loss

-- Experiencing or concerned about caregiver burnout while caring for someone with Alzheimer’s or dementia
+• Feeling or anticipating caregiver burnout while supporting someone with dementia

 Assessing Needs and Preferences